k2view-academy/K2View-Academy/articles/06_LU_tables/01_LU_tables_overview.md

 <web>LU tables can be created either manually or based on data source tables, using the Query builder.</web>

-When building a table manually, first define the table's properties, columns and indexes and then create the Table Population map which holds the transformation and mapping rules.
+When building a table manually, first define the table's properties, columns and indexes and then create the Table Population map, which holds the transformation and mapping rules.

 Creating a population for an LU table is optional.
 When a table acts as the Master of Data, it does not get feeds from source systems and the [Table Population](/articles/07_table_population/01_table_population_overview.md) is redundant.